-The matching stage of strategy formulation includes an important matrix called internal external matrix (IE).
-It is similar to both internal factor evaluation (IFE) matrix and External Factor Evaluation (EFE) matrix.
-The outcomes of external & internal position and weighted score are plotted on it.
-There are nine cells of Internal External Matrix (IE).
+The matching stage of strategy formulation includes an important matrix called the internal external matrix (IE).
+It is similar to both the internal factor evaluation (IFE) matrix and the External Factor Evaluation (EFE) matrix.
+The outcomes of external & internal positions and weighted scores are plotted on it.
+There are nine cells of the Internal External Matrix (IE).

-- Two basic dimensions are included in internal external matrix.
-First is that on x-axis total weighted scores of Internal Factor Evaluation Matrix are specified.
-The second one is that on y-axis the total weighted score of External Factor Evaluation Matrix is specified.
+- Two basic dimensions are included in the internal external matrix.
+First is that on the x-axis total weighted scores of the Internal Factor Evaluation Matrix are specified.
+The second one is that on the y-axis the total weighted score of the External Factor Evaluation Matrix is specified.

 There are three main regions of the IE matrix which are as follow

-- Harvest or Divest Regions which covers VI, VIII or IX cells
+- Harvest or Divest Regions which cover VI, VIII, or IX cells

 Steps to Prepare Internal External Matrix

-There are certain steps that should be followed in order to prepare internal external matrix.
+Certain steps should be followed to prepare an internal external matrix.
 These steps are described below.

-01- There are two key dimensions which provide the basis of the IE matrix.
-These dimensions are EFE matrix & IFE matrix because all the input data is obtained from these two matrices in order to proceed to the IE matrix.
+- Two key dimensions provide the basis of the IE matrix.
+These dimensions are the EFE matrix & IFE matrix because all the input data is obtained from these two matrices to proceed to the IE matrix.

-02- The total weighted score of IFE matrix are plotted on the x-axis while on the y-axis the total weighted score of EFE matrix is plotted.
+- The total weighted score of the IFE matrix is plotted on the x-axis while on the y-axis the total weighted score of the EFE matrix is plotted.

-03- The x-axis portion of the IE matrix includes the total weighted score of IFE matrix.
+- The x-axis portion of the IE matrix includes the total weighted score of the IFE matrix.
 The total weighted score from 1.0 to 1.99 indicates that the internal position of the organization is weaker.
-The total weighted score of 2.0 to 2.99 represents that the internal position of organization is in average.
+The total weighted score of 2.0 to 2.99 represents that the internal position of the organization is on average.
 While the total weighted score of 3.0 to 4.0 indicates that the internal position of the organization is stronger enough.

-04- The y-axis portion of IE matrix includes the total weighted score of EFE matrix.
-The total weighted score of 1.0 to 1.99 is represents the low level.
+- The y-axis portion of the IE matrix includes the total weighted score of the EFE matrix.
+The total weighted score of 1.0 to 1.99 represents the low level.
 The medium range is represented by the score 2.0 to 2.99.
 While the total weighted score of 3.0 to 4.0 is regarded as high.

-05- There are three main regions of IE matrix and each region indicates different actions to be taken.
-These three regions are as follow.
+- There are three main regions of the IE matrix and each region indicates different actions to be taken.
+These three regions are as follows.